© John Kettley 2016

 Damp Britain Campaign

-Following the UK’s wettest winter on record in 2013-
+Following the UK’s wettest winter on record in 2013-14 this joint venture aims to reduce dampness in the home.

 A campaign with Ebac, one of Europe’s leading manufacturers of dehumidifiers, highlights sensible steps the homeowner can take.